-Judy Annear is author and editor of the publication The photograph and Australia (AGNSW 2015).
+Judy Annear is adjunct at the Art & Design Faculty, University of NSW, Sydney (2017–).
+She is author and editor of the publication The photograph and Australia (AGNSW 2015).
 In 2015-16 she lectured on writing photographic histories and the importance of photographic collections both nationally and in Canada, New Zealand and Japan.
 She regularly lectures on contemporary ideas and photo media.

 In 2016 she initiated and was one of 16 writers for Exquisite consequences (effefe.net).
 Her literary writings have appeared in Cordite and Australian Poetry.
 She was previously editor of and writer for the major publication Mnemosyne (AGNSW/Scalo 2005) on Bill Henson’s work and the Photography collection handbook (AGNSW 2007).

 Her research specialisations include Japanese modern and contemporary art (all mediums) and 20th century photography, Australian photography (pictorialism, modernism, contemporary), international photography (European modernist and contemporary, American contemporary and Korean contemporary), and literary feminisms.

 Judy Annear was Senior curator photographs at the Art Gallery of New South Wales from late 1995 until mid 2016.
 In this role she instigated a program of collection-based projects as well as curating major national and international exhibitions.
 She established a collection program for the photography gallery which opened in 2011.
 Some of the artists included in that program were Jacky Redgate, Tracey Moffatt, Bettina Rheims.